HalilSacpapa/MC_real_estate_calculator/README.md

 Once Rubyinstaller is installed, open PowerShell and type `gem install gtk2` (this could take a while).

-Now you can launch the program by typing `ruby RealEstateCalc.rb`
+Now you can launch the program by double clic on the file (which should be open by Rubyinstaller by default) or by typing `ruby RealEstateCalc.rb` on your terminal.

 #